 - 30GPM SilentFlo Pump System

 - Upgraded 400 Kip Tinius Olson test machine

 - 12 Kip Instron Hydraulic Test Machine

 - HP data acquisition systems for dynamic and static testing – configurable to approximately 60 strain gage channels and 100 full-bridge instrumentation channels

 - 500 kip Forney concrete cylinder testing machine with external 3 point bending/ split cylinder test frame

 - Additional hydraulic units and actuators for pseudo-static testing and field work

-Computational facilities support students performing research in the Structural Engineering and Mechanics Group include access to the full range of services supported by Engineering Computer Services.
-These include computer laboratories with windows and macintosh computers and a broad range of general use software.
-Additionally, the group maintains high speed, multiprocessor workstations running the linux operating system that are available for student performing computationally intensive research.
+Computational facilities support students performing research in the Structural Engineering and Mechanics Group and includes access to the full range of services supported by Engineering Computer Services.
+These include computer laboratories with Windows and Macintosh computers and a broad range of general use software.
+Additionally, the group maintains high speed, multi-processor workstations running the Linux operating system that are available for students performing computationally intensive research.
 Access to additional cluster computing environments on campus can be arranged for specific projects.
 The suite of specialized structural engineering and mechanics software available includes Ansys, Adina, Matlab, Mathematica, Risa, SAP and STAADPro.